 Miguel-Stearns led a team of librarians to collaborate with other organizations to create and launch GOALI—Global Online Access to Legal Information.
 GOALI is the fifth module in the Research4Life platform.
 Research4Life is a public-private partnership of librarians and publishers that delivers licensed research and scholarship to institutions in developing countries at low or no cost.

-Miguel-Stearns also founded ALLStAR, a data collection and analysis tool for U.S. academic law libraries, in 2014.
+Miguel-Stearns also co-founded ALLStAR (along with her husband, Steven Stearns), a data collection and analysis tool for U.S. academic law libraries, in 2014.
 In partnership with NELLCO and colleagues around the country, ALLStAR was launched in 2016 with over 3,000 data points including many years of pre-loaded ABA and Association of Research Libraries (ARL) data.
 ALLStAR is now the primary method for law libraries to capture, share, compare, and analyze data, which allows libraries to benchmark, learn and implement best practices, and more strategically allocate resources.
+The ALLStAR team received AALL’s “Innovation in Technology Award” in 2020.

 In 2017, Miguel-Stearns founded SELA Bibliotecarios, an annual meeting of Latin American law librarians held concurrently with Yale SELA each June.
 In 2017, the inaugural meeting convened in Quito, Ecuador and included law librarians from participating SELA institutions in Ecuador, Mexico, Argentina, and the U.S. In 2018, the conference in Puerto Rico included law librarians from San Juan’s two law schools and Argentina.
 Miguel-Stearns’s long term goals are, among others, to create a network of law librarians throughout Latin America and increase the profile of law librarians and the profession of librarianship throughout the region.